SaiRudresh/Iris-Flower-Classification/README.md

-# Iris Flower Classification - Machine Learning Project
+# Iris Flower Classification - Data Science Project

 This project involves building a classification model to identify Iris flowers into three species using petal and sepal length/width features.
 The project includes data preprocessing, model training with Random Forest, and deployment of a prediction script.